awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > `readonly` **inferenceProfileArn**: `string`

-The ARN of the application inference profile.
+The ARN of the application application inference profile.

 #### Overrides